Faculty Lunches Begin

-Application for Mellon Fellowship Form - Deadline October 1
+Interfolio Application for Mellon Fellowship - Deadline October 1

-With the generous support of the Andrew W. Mellon Foundation, Dartmouth is pleased to accept applications for ONE postdoctoral fellowship in the humanities and humanistic social sciences from Fall 2014 to the end of Spring 2016.
+With the generous support of the Andrew W. Mellon Foundation, Dartmouth is pleased to accept applications for two postdoctoral fellowship in the humanities and humanistic social sciences from Fall 2017 to the end of Spring 2019.
 These fellowships foster the academic careers of scholars who have recently received their Ph.D. degrees, by permitting them to pursue their research while gaining mentored experience as teachers and members of the departments and/or programs in which they are housed.
 The program also benefits Dartmouth by complementing existing curricula with underrepresented fields.

 Fellows are expected to teach two courses in their home department(s) or program(s) in each year of their residency.
 At least one of the four courses should contribute something new to the Dartmouth curriculum, and at least one should be an introductory lecture course.
 Fellows will not, however, be asked to teach basic language courses.

-The appointed fellow will enjoy full use of such college resources as the library, computing center, the Leslie Center for the Humanities, Rockefeller Center for Public Policy and the Social Sciences, the Dickey Center for International Understanding, the Hood Museum of Art, and the Hopkins Center.
-The 2011–2013 Fellows received an annual stipend of $53,045 plus benefits, an annual research allowance of $2,000, and a first-year only computer allowance of $2,500.
-The terms for the 2014–2016 fellow will be similar.
+The appointed fellows will enjoy full use of such college resources as the library, computing center, the Leslie Center for the Humanities, Rockefeller Center for Public Policy and the Social Sciences, the Dickey Center for International Understanding, the Hood Museum of Art, and the Hopkins Center.
+The 2016-2018 fellows received an annual stipend of $57,528 plus benefits, an annual research allowance of $2,000, and a first-year-only computer allowance of $2,500.
+The terms for the 2017-2019 fellows will be similar.

 Fellowship applications and departmental requests to house a fellow will be evaluated by the Leslie Center's Advisory Committee, in consultation with the Associate Deans of the Faculty for the Arts & Humanities, Social Sciences, and Interdisciplinary & International Programs.
 Strong fellowship applications will be circulated to relevant departments and programs, which will then be invited to apply for one of the candidates.
 Departments and programs will be expected to justify requests for a fellow by detailing the benefits expected from, and afforded to, that fellow, and by indicating how the fellow might contribute something new, or currently lacking, to the intellectual life of the college.
 There is no requirement that the fellows be U.S. citizens, but the Mellon Foundation does want to see the fellowships awarded to individuals who seem likely to make their careers in the United States.